 This artist was clearly influenced by M.C.
-Escher, the great Swiss surrealist.
+Escher, the great Dutch surrealist.

 EYE WISH EYE WERE AN OSCAR MEYER WEINER Anonymous 48" x 14", oil on canvas Purchased at the Antique Fair in Brimfield, MA and donated by Cindi Chapman December 2009

 This monochrome portrait of a young boy, repellent and yet compelling, is fraught with unanswerable questions.
 Where is his right big toe, does he have a right hand, and why is he portrayed wearing nothing but a short sleeve shirt that is obviously too small to fit over his belly; seemingly swollen in an unlikely pregnancy?